Omnistac/zedux/packages/core/README.md

 ## For Authors

-If your package only depends on APIs in this package, it's recommended to only import this package, not `@zedux/atoms` or `@zedux/react`.
+If your lib only use APIs in this package, it's recommended to only import this package, not `@zedux/atoms` or `@zedux/react`.
 This package is small enough that you _may_ consider bundling it in with your code, but that shouldn't be necessary.
+It's usually recommended to use a peer dependency + dev dependency on this package.

 ## Contributing, License, Etc